ROCm/AMDMIGraphX/README.md

 rbuild develop -d depend -B build --cxx=/opt/rocm/llvm/clang++
 ```

-This builds dependencies in the folder "depend" (full path is represented as "$(amdmigraphx_dir)/depend."
+This builds dependencies in the folder "depend".

-Note that if rocBLAS and MIOpen are installed with the command ```sudo apt install -y rocblas miopen-hip```, we can
+Note that if rocBLAS and MIOpen are installed with the command ```sudo apt install -y rocblas miopen-hip``` as mentioned
-comment out the two lines "ROCmSoftwarePlatform/rocBLAS@abd98a2b48b29326ebaef471630786a548622c06" and
+above, we can comment out the two lines "ROCmSoftwarePlatform/rocBLAS@abd98a2b48b29326ebaef471630786a548622c06" and
-"ROCmSoftwarePlatform/MIOpen@2.4.0" in the file requirements.txt (adding a '#' character at the start of each line).
+"ROCmSoftwarePlatform/MIOpen@2.4.0" in the file `requirements.txt` (adding a '#' character at the start of each line).
 Also note that for ROCm3.7 and later release, Ubuntu 18.04 and later release is needed.
 Upgrapde to Ubuntu 18.04 should be
 done as: